MEET OUR STAFF

 I feel privileged that our family has the opportunity to be a part of the special community at Musikili.

 Ms Brenda Meikle

 I have lived in Zambia for most of my life and have been a part of the Mazabuka community for as long as I can remember.
 I attended Musikili for my primary education before heading to Grahamstown for high school and to study at Rhodes University.
 I studied a Bachelor of Education.
 I have been at Musikili since the beginning of 2020 working in various capacities.
 I am excited to be a part of the development and growth of the Musikili students.

 Mr Joshua Hayes

 I am from the Eastern Cape in South Africa.
 I have been in education for the past 5 years and absolutely love it.
 I will be teaching Maths, Intergrated Science and Social Studies to the Gr6's and Maths to the Gr 5's.
 On the sports field I will be involved with cricket and hockey.
 I try and keep fit, enjoy a good book and have a passion for the outdoors.
 I am excited and grateful to be a part of the Musikili family.

 Mr Darren Price Moor

-completed a Post Graduate Certificate in Education.
-He believes in creating a calm non-threatening environment, where the children have the opportunity to grow as individuals.
-He encourages them to challenge themselves and believes that children learn and grow through life experiences.
-He strives to make a meaningful impact on the lives of the students that he teaches.
+I believe in creating a calm non-threatening environment, where the children have the opportunity to grow as individuals.
+I encourage them to challenge themselves and believe children learn and grow through life experiences.
+I wish to make a meaningful impact on the lives of the students that I teach.